The simple reason why classical gravity can entangle

+where $h_\munu$ is the classical perturbation of the metric, takes into account the effect of gravity.
+Aziz and Howl showed that when $h_{\munu}$ is inhomogeneous, this evolution results in entanglement between the particles, that is, between the two $A$ modes and the two $B$ modes.
+In their perturbative computation, this is due to a 4th order Feynman diagram which can be interpreted as the exchange of two virtual matter particles.
+The effect is due to gravity in the precise sense that if $h_\munu$ is constant and homogeneous, this Feynman diagram has no amplitude and no entanglement is generated.
+In nonperturbative terms, the presence of a gravitational field activates an interaction between the two excitations and the rest of the modes of the complex scalar field, and since the rest of the modes are quantum, \textit{these} can mediate the entanglement, diagrammatically,

+where we denoted by $C$ the system composed of the rest of the modes of the scalar field besides the $A$ and $B$ ones.
+In their model, the gravitational field could be either a purely independent background field, or sourced by the expectation value of the energy-momentum tensor, or in some other way.
+So the Aziz-Howl effect is also due to a failure of the \mediation assumption.

+Neither of these two examples contradict the LOCC-like no-go theorems, they only invalidate the claim that detection of GIE is incontrovertible proof of nonclassicality of the gravitational field.

-\section{Why the GIE experiments are still crucial}
+\subsection{Why the GIE experiments are still crucial}

 The Bose \emph{et al.}~and Marletto and Vedral papers promised us a simple way to prove once and for all that gravity is non-classical.
 Under closer scrutiny, their argument does not go through.
-But this does not make the GIE experiments less important!
+In table~\ref{theories_table}, we list a number of theories that have been shown to either predict or not predict the GIE.
+Besides the arguments in this paper, we can see that the only good theory that would be ruled out by simply \textit{detecting} GIE is Oppenheim's so-called ``mongrel'' or ``postquantum gravity'' theory~\cite{oppenheim2023postquantum,oppenheim2025covariant}, althought we should note that, technically, whether Oppenheim's theory satisfies \mediation exactly or only approximately depends on the choice of noise kernel~\cite{tilloy2016sourcing}.
+We also note that of the theories that predict GIE, none exclusively violates the \classicality assumption.

+However, the GIE experiments will still be able to tell us whether gravity is quantum or not!
 The theory-independent approach of ruling out entire classes of (existing or hypothetical) theories with a single experiment is a relatively new addition to scientific practice: we have been ruling out theories way before inventing no-go theorems.
-What we need to do is good-old theory verification and falsification: take the various theories that are compatible with everything that is known about gravity, carefully compute detailed predictions in specific experimental setups, and compare with empirical data.
+What we need to do is the good-old empirical testing of theories: carefully compute detailed predictions of concrete theories in specific experimental setups and compare with empirical data.
+The alternative theories of classical gravity coupled to quantum matter differ in their quantitative predictions in the GIE experiment regarding how entanglement rates, maximal entanglement, and decoherence rates depend on the various parameters of the experiments, such as the masses of the object in superposition, their distance, and the duration of the experiment.
+Regardless of no-go theorems, GIE experiments, carefully analysed and performed, will be a landmark moment in the history of physics because they will allow testing the predictions of various different theories of the gravitational interaction.